 Option 1: the starting time is the departure time of the first packet of the first PDU Set.

-Option 2: the starting time is is the departure time of the last packet of the last PDU Set.
+Option 2: the starting time is the departure time of the last packet of the last PDU Set.

 NOTE: This needs to be coordinated with SA2/RAN2.